-Through its UN system coordination functions, as well as its global advocacy and partnerships, UN-Women supports others to deliver gender equality results in their areas of focus, including by strengthening accountability to gender equality commitments, gender mainstreaming and reporting on UN system-wide activities to intergovernmental bodies.
+Through its UN system coordination functions, as well as its global advocacy and partnerships, UN-Women supports the UN system and partners to deliver gender equality results in their areas of focus, including by strengthening accountability to gender equality commitments, gender mainstreaming and reporting on UN system-wide activities to intergovernmental bodies.

-Through its operational activities, UN-Women provides targeted integrated policy advice to Governments and supports social mobilization and capacity development to translate global norms into national policies, programmes, plans and practices.
+Through its operational activities, UN-Women provides targeted integrated policy advice to Governments, upon their request, and supports, as appropriate, social mobilization and capacity development to translate global norms into national policies, programmes, plans and practices.
+UN-Women's operational activities only take place in some countries and in response to requests by